 Sake has been brewed in Japan for thousands of years.
 This alcoholic beverage is made by fermenting rice and has a taste and aroma unlike any other drink.
-Average sake contains alcohol by volume of 14 to 16% –– a good deal higher than wine or beer.
+Average sake contains an alcohol by volume (ABV) of 14% to 16% –– a good deal higher than wine or beer.
 When deciding which sake is right for you, it's important to pay close attention to the label's details and to your experience while taste testing.

 Some traditions and manners surround the consumption of sake, including the serving temperature, how sake is poured and how the cup is held.
 But don't get too overwhelmed by the rituals –– knowing the basics of sake consumption will allow you to enjoy this traditional Japanese drink just about anywhere.